risingwavelabs/risingwave-docs/docs/data-ingestion.md

 ### Materialized and non-materialized source

 A source is a resource that RisingWave can read data from.
 You can create a source in RisingWave using the `CREATE SOURCE` command.
-When creating a source, you can choose to persist the data from the source in RisingWave by adding `MATERIALIZED` in between `CREATE` and `SOURCE` (that is, `CREATE MATERIALIZED SOURCE`).
+When creating a source, you can choose to persist the data from the source in RisingWave by using the `CREATE TABLE` command.

 Regardless of whether the data is persisted in RisingWave, you can create materialized views to perform analysis or sinks for data transformations.